The Beginning of Urban Youth Impact

-Through the fusion of love from Jesus Christ and his love for sports, Bill inspired young minds to envision alternative paths towards happy, healthy, and productive lives.
-Evolving into a paternal figure and a reliable ally for those in need, his efforts culminated in the establishment of Urban Youth Impact (UYI) in 1997.
+Through the fusion of love from Jesus Christ and his love for sports, Bill inspired young minds to envision alternative paths toward happy, healthy, and productive lives.
+Transforming into a paternal figure and a reliable ally for those in need, his efforts culminated in the establishment of Urban Youth Impact (UYI) in 1997.

 Facing the need for a permanent location, UYI acquired the Dream Center in 2005.
 Subsequently, in 2008, the Leadership Academy, UYI's flagship afterschool program for K-8th grade students, commenced with 115 participants.